jiyong-park/jiyong-park.github.io/_pages/about.md

 ## Academic Position
 * **Bryan School of Business and Economics, University of North Carolina at Greensboro (UNCG), Greensboro, NC, USA** (September 2019 - Present)
 	* Assistant Professor of Information Systems (Tenure-Track)
-	* Affiliated with Informatics and Analytics Program of UNCG
+	* Co-affiliated with Informatics and Analytics MS Program

 ## Education